abend0c1/jam/README.md

    This makes it easy to produce complex output from simple tabular input.

-   - The `..table` verb stores each column in an array using the traditional REXX convention of having the number of elements stored in `column.0` and each element stored in `column.row` (where `row` is from `1` to `[column.0]`).
+   - The `..table` verb allows you to access tabular data by row number.
+      It stores each column in an array using the traditional REXX convention of having the number of elements stored in `column.0` and each element stored in `column.row` (where `row` is from `1` to `[column.0]`).
       For example, assume you had a file called my.user.list containing: